What is Family Mediation?

 If you face divorce or separation and don’t know which way to turn, our family mediation service can help.
 That’s because it can enable you to agree arrangements for your children, property, finance and other important matters.

 - Family mediation is also much quicker, less stressful and usually cheaper than heading straight to court.

 - It enables you to shape long-term solutions that are in your family’s best interests.

-- The process allows families to keep control of their own destinies, instead of handing it over to courts.
+- The process allows families to keep control of their own destinies, instead of handing it over to the court to decide.

 Our national mediation service is open to anybody affected by family breakdown including separation, divorce and dissolution of civil partnership.

 Our family mediation service is also available to other family members.
 Grandparents may be having difficulties with contact arrangements, for example.
 And step-parents can use the process if they would like to support their new partner.

 Our style of family mediation gives you time to express yourself.
 We understand this is a difficult time.
 Our mediators will not rush you to solutions, or push you to make a hasty agreement.
 Instead, they focus on ensuring the outcome is truly what both people believe is best in the circumstances.

 Our mediators can help you resolve all the practical, legal, emotional and financial issues that arise from separation.
 They help families make long-lasting arrangements that benefit everyone in the family, especially the children.

 You may be surprised at the level of agreement you can achieve with the help of our expert, experienced family mediators.
 Only in exceptional cases is no agreement reached.

 Our fully qualified mediators are trained in all aspects of family law.
 And we are the leading training provider for family mediators.

 We are the largest provider of family mediation in England and Wales.
 And we have 40 years of experience delivering expert professional family mediation (established in 1982).

 We are local to you, as our network works in over 500 locations across England and Wales.
 Use this link to ‘find family mediation near me.’